The Hands Resist Him: New paintings in the series

 An individual who saw the story about the original painting contacted Stoneham in 2004 about commissioning a sequel.
 Stoneham accepted and painted Resistance at the Threshold.
-The sequel depicts the same characters 40+ years later in the same style as the original.
+The sequel depicts the same characters over 40 years later in the same style as the original.
 A second sequel commission, Threshold of Revelation, was completed in 2012 and can be seen on Stoneham's website.
 Several years later, a third commission was requested, this time for a prequel.
 Stoneham created The Hands Invent Him, depicting the artist as a boy who is behind the original painting's door and who holds a paint brush amongst other visual elements.
 On March 15, 2017, the Haunted Museum in Las Vegas, Nevada, announced it had acquired the prequel painting.
 All three commissioned paintings can be seen on Stoneham's website page "The Hands Resist Him".

-In 2021, Stoneham created what he says is the final painting of the series: What Remains depicts the original painting's setting as deteriorated and scattered with the detritus of earlier lives and stories.
+In 2021, Stoneham created what he says is the final painting of the series.
+What Remains depicts the original painting's setting as deteriorated and scattered with the detritus of earlier lives and stories.